We've arrived, folks. The first of three largest beams that hold this blog up. And the second most important.

 When the CDC officers working with Project Blue aren't getting anywhere with Stu, they send in Dick Dietz to talk to him and reason with him.
 Dietz is a small role, but memorable.
 I picked Jay Karnes to play him.

 Ray Booth, another small but memorable role, is the man who beats up Nick in tiny Shoyo, Arkansas, just before the plague hits.
-He made me think of True Blood's Todd Lowe, and so that's who I picked.
+He made me think of

 The man that starts it all is Charles Campion, a guard at Project Blue who sees that something has gone wrong, but has no idea what, and realizes it's time to put rubber to road.
 As a direct result, the plague spreads beyond the walls of Project Blue.
 For whatever reason I pictured him as Jerry Minor.